Europe blocks London Stock Exchange merger with Deutsche Boerse

 Shares in the London Stock Exchange jumped by about 3% after the announcement.
 Shares in Deutsche Boerse were also edging up by about 0.5%.

-The announcement comes on the same day that the U.K. is set to formally begin the two-year process of extracting itself from the European Union, a bloc of 28 nations with free trade and virtually open borders.
+The announcement comes on the same day that the U.K. has begun the two-year process of extracting itself from the European Union, a bloc of 28 nations with free trade and virtually open borders.
 The U.K. voted in June 2016 for Brexit.

 Vestager said Brexit was not a factor in her decision to block the deal.